World War II (series): Alive and Kicking

 Book three focuses on Theo, who joined the United States Army Air Forces and becomes a gunner in a B-24 Liberator aircraft.
 He takes to the work quite well and is not easily rattled until he learns that his brother has been lost at sea after Yorktown was sunk by the Japanese submarine I-168.

 The Liberators

 Baseball player Nick is eager to join the war efforts and has pressured his friend and teammate Zachary to join him.
 The pair go through basic and then paramarine training, after which they join the 650 troop Second Parachute Battalion.
-They are sent to the recently liberated island of Vella Levella, where they experience their first real battles, and then to Choiseul Island, where they come across a familiar soldier believed to have been missing at sea.
+They are sent to the recently liberated island of Vella Levella, where they experience their first real battles, and then to Choiseul Island, where they come across a familiar US Marine Corps soldier believed to have been missing at sea.

 Reception

 The Bulletin of the Center for Children's Books reviewed Dead in the Water, writing that "Although part of an ongoing series, this volume stands sturdily on its own as a expertly crafted war story, with fluid prose, bleak humor, careful attention to historic detail, and a view of “The Good War” worth pondering."
 It was also reviewed by the School Library Journal and Horn Book Guide, the former of which stated that it would "easily appeal to middle grade fans of World War II fiction and would make a good choice for historical fiction assignments."

 The first book in the series, The Right Fight, received reviews from the Bulletin of the Center for Children's Books, Historical Novel Society, and the School Library Journal.